yoavmil/BangBang/README.md

 ## Examples and Unit Tests

-at the `BangBangTest.cpp` you could find multiple usage examples.
+In `BangBangTest.cpp` you can find multiple usage examples and edge-case tests.